nds-group/Dune/model_partitioning/README.md

 through this parameter.
 Comment out fix_level if not desired.
 Note that the level = n_clusters + 1

 ### Running the analysis
-After configuring the `spp_params.ini` file you can trigger the analysis by:
+After configuring the `spp_params.ini.example` file you can trigger the analysis by:
 ```bash
 source ./bin/activate
 python3 model_partitioning.py